-Ultrasound footage from the ever pregnant rhino in Wales has been released.
+Ultrasound footage from the first ever pregnant rhino in Wales has been released.

 Folly Farm's six-year-old eastern black rhino, Dakima is expecting her first calf.
 They hope it will help increase the population of what is a critically endangered species.